 Pretty neat, but not all that useful since you’re going to have it in contact with your penis the whole time.

-I used the Ion mostly with Smart Silence off because A) I don’t need to be silent and B) when Smart Silence was on, the vibrations (or airwaves?) would occasionally cut out when I accidentally broke contact.
+I used the Ion of Arcwave mostly with Smart Silence off because A) I don’t need to be silent and B) when Smart Silence was on, the vibrations (or airwaves?) would occasionally cut out when I accidentally broke contact.

 It didn’t happen often, but enough that it wasn’t worth using.